-A non-degree seeking student may be considered for special admission to the graduate program and allowed to take graduate courses on a case-by-case basis.
-Approval must be received from both the Director of the Youth Ministry Graduate Program and the Dean of Graduate Studies.
+A non-degree seeking student may be considered for special admission to a graduate program and allowed to take graduate courses on a case-by-case basis.
+Approval must be received from both the Director of the particular graduate program and the Dean of the school in which the program resides [Business, Christian Studies, or Education].